 But Johnny fought back.
 After the coma, he had memory problems.
 The doctors said he would probably spend the rest of his life in a nursing home, but he didn’t.
 Last fall he walked out of the hospital and back into a life filled with pain.

 Johnny complained often of pain, but I’m convinced his pain wasn’t physical as he believed, but emotional.
 Years earlier, when Johnny was in college, the Murdoch Family had suffered through too many deaths in a too short period of time.
 One of the deaths was Debbie (pictured above) at age 22.
 My ex-husband Michael never quite recovered.
 Johnny didn’t either.
-He struggled with alcoholism and drug addiction for much of his life.
+He struggled with alcoholism and drug addiction for much of his life, his family used to take him to perform a 14 panel drug test every month, and it would always come back positive.
 At the time of his death, he was divorced, estranged from his two grown children, and living in a shelter.
 He’d attempted suicide more times than I could count.
 Yet each time, his body refused to die.

 It fascinated me that a person could talk so openly about wanting death, and yet, never succeed in killing himself.
 Eventually I suspected he didn’t truly want to die, just end his emotional suffering.
 But this is no easy task when you have suffered as much trauma and loss as the Murdochs.

 After each suicide attempt, each surgery in fact, his body fought back and recovered.
 Johnny, like my ex-husband, was a survivor.
 When all is said and done, both men fought hard to survive what many would consider impossible.
 It may mot have always been pretty, but they did the best they could.

 Even though he is no longer my brother-in-law, this news made me me terribly sad, and I was left wondering, why now?
 It’s true his body was weakened by its recent ordeal.
 But why fight so hard to live only to give up a few months later?